 In unionized houses, the technicians that work on your show must be IATSE staff, therefore they will have in-house technicians to work with you in various technical capacities (hanging and focusing lights, running your shows, load-in, strike, etc.).
 In non-union houses, or non-traditional performance spaces (such as those used in site-specific performances), you will have to provide your own crew to work on the installation, show run and strike.
 You may use IATSE crew should you prefer, but when working in a non-union house it is not mandatory.

 NOTE: In unioned theatres, you are required to have IATSE technicians work your show and are not able to bring in your own technicians, no matter the reasoning.
-Since under a union, the technicians are required to have specific breaks after they work a certain amount of hours.
-Any breaks that they miss, or should you go over their 40 hours a week, you will be required to pay them overtime.
+IATSE technicians are required to have specific breaks after they work a certain amount of hours.
+You will be required to pay them overtime for any breaks that they miss, or should you go over their 40 hours a week.
 The same rules apply if they are working on statutory holidays and/or at off hours.
 This can have a significant impact on your budget.

-To learn more about the IATSE Labour Union, visit: http://www.iatse.net/
+Learn more about the IATSE Labour Union here.

 How much room is required for you to comfortably present your performance?
 Is your show a dance show that requires a large, open floor?
 Is your show an intimate two hander that can afford to be performed in a small space?
 Do you have a large set?
 How close do you want your audience to be to the performers?